 Hackers can now work to breach a company’s perimeter by accessing company data from a mobile device.
 They can also get on a company’s WiFi using an infected device and access data.
 For many SMBs it can be difficult to keep up with the increasing threats, particularly if you have a small IT department that is often busy supporting employees’ tech needs.
 To properly implement a BYOD policy, you need to be aware of the risks and find ways to mitigate these risks.

-Mobile phishing and ransomeware:
+Mobile phishing and ransomware:

 Attackers use mobile apps and text messages to encourage trusting users to click on bogus links.
-“If they can make you believe a message is from a trusted source, chances are you will click,” says Stu Sjouwerman, cofounder of security training company KnowBe4 LLC in Clearwater, Fla.
+“If they can make you believe a message is from a trusted source, chances are you will click,” says Stu Sjouwerman, co-founder of security training company KnowBe4 LLC in Clearwater, Fla.
 These links allow malware to download to the mobile device, just like on a desktop computer.
 Hackers can create messages that look very much like they came from a legitimate source.
 This includes emails, instant messages, social networking links and text messages.

-Ransomeware is also increasing.
+Ransomware is also increasing.
 When a mobile user opens an infected attachment, the malware locks all files on the device.
-Users are not able to access their files until they pay the ransome price named by the attackers.
+Users are not able to access their files until they pay the ransom price named by the attackers.
 According to Sjouwerman, one of the most common new infection sources comes from manually downloading software that claims to be for a video player other than from the Google Play App Store.

 Using an infected mobile device to infiltrate nearby devices:

 From a hacker’s perspective, “Wouldn’t it be nice if we could just walk into the network with a compromised phone and have direct network access to all of those potential vulnerabilities?
 In many cases you can,” says security expert Georgia Weidman.
 One easy way for attackers to access a network is through an unsuspecting device.
 The hacker can be safely away from the scene of the crime, but use another device to get onto the business’ network.